Yousuf28/addinR/README.md

 ### **File and Directory Operations**
 - **Open Working Directory in File Explorer**: Quickly access your current working directory in your system's file manager (Windows Explorer, Finder, or Linux file manager)
-- **Copy Current File Contents**: Copy the entire contents of your active R file to the clipboard for easy sharing or backup
+- **Copy Current File Contents**: Copy the entire code/content of your active R file to the clipboard for pasting into chatbot
-- **Copy All R Files**: Batch copy all R files content from your working directory to clipboard, perfect for sharing project code or creating documentation
+- **Copy All R Files**: copy code/content all R files from your working directory to clipboard, perfect for pasting into chatbot
 - **Copy Selected R Files**: Interactively choose which R files content to copy from your working directory

 ### **Terminal Integration**